 - Loss of consciousness

 There are several steps in the treatment and recovery of heroin and opiate addiction.
 The first step is admitting you have a problem and getting help.
 Please use this non-exhaustive list of resources in our community to get yourself or someone you know or love get help.
+Learn about local resources to assist you or a loved one to a path of recovery.

 - Substance Use Disorder Voucher supports eligible individuals in their personal recovery by reducing financial barriers in accessing substance use disorder treatment and recovery services.